Implicit Compressibility of Overparametrized Neural Networks Trained with Heavy-Tailed SGD: Introduction

 Recently it has been shown that the training dynamics can have an influence on the compressibility of the algorithm output.
-In particular, motivated by the empirical and theoretical evidence that heavy-tails might arise in stochastic optimization (see e.g., \cite{martin2019traditional,pmlr-v97-simsekli19a,csimcsekli2019heavy,csimcsekli2020fractional,zhou2020towards,zhang2020adaptive,camuto2021asymmetric}), \cite{barsbey2021heavy,shin2021compressing} showed that the network weights learned by stochastic gradient descent (SGD) will be compressible if we assume that they are heavy-tailed and there exists a certain form of statistical independence within the network weights.
-These studies illustrated that, even \emph{without} any modification to the optimization algorithm, the learned network weights can be compressible depending on the algorithm hyperparameters (such as the step-size or the batch-size).
-Even though the tail and independence conditions were recently relaxed in \cite{lee2022deep}, the resulting theory relies on unverifiable assumptions, and hence does not provide a practical guideline.
+In particular, motivated by the research that produced empirical and theoretical evidence that heavy-tails might arise in stochastic optimization (see e.g., \citealp{martin2019traditional,pmlr-v97-simsekli19a,csimcsekli2019heavy,csimcsekli2020fractional,zhou2020towards,zhang2020adaptive,camuto2021asymmetric}), \citet{barsbey2021heavy} and \citet{shin2021compressing} showed that the network weights learned by stochastic gradient descent (SGD) will be compressible if we assume that they are heavy-tailed and that there exists a certain form of statistical independence within the network weights.
+These studies illustrated that, even \emph{without} any modification to the optimization algorithm, the learned network weights can be compressible depending on the algorithm hyperparameters (such as the step size, i.e. learning rate, or the batch size).
+Even though the tail and independence conditions were recently relaxed by \citet{lee2022deep}, the resulting theory relies on unverifiable assumptions, and hence does not provide a practical guideline.